Mouth-Watering Watermelon Bars

 Watermelon and lemon combine in these refreshing, summery bars.

 These creamy bars are just the thing to serve after a meal cooked on the grill.
-Made with watermelon, lemon juice and milk, they're served chilled and and are a refreshing summertime treat!
+Made with watermelon, lemon juice and milk, they're served chilled and are a refreshing summertime treat!

 Note: Based on the member comments prior to 6/6/13, our chef re-developed this recipe to be much lighter and just as tasty!
 The recipe below is the new version, and we’re loving it!

-step 1 Preheat the oven to 350 degrees F. Line a 13-by-9-inch baking pan with foil, leaving a 2-inch overhang on the long sides of the pan.
+Preheat the oven to 350 degrees F. Line a 13-by-9-inch baking pan with foil, leaving a 2-inch overhang on the long sides of the pan.
 Spray the foil with cooking spray.

-step 2 Mix the melted butter into the finely ground vanilla wafers and add 2 Tablespoons of water.
+Mix the melted butter into the finely ground vanilla wafers and add 2 Tablespoons of water.
 Mix well and press the crumbs onto the bottom of the prepared pan, forming a crust.
 Bake the crust for 20 minutes and allow to cool.

-step 3 Set aside 2 cups of the watermelon juice in a small bowl.
+Set aside 2 cups of the watermelon juice in a small bowl.
 In a large bowl, combine the remaining 3 cups of watermelon juice with the lemon zest, lemon juice, sugar and milk.

-step 4 Sprinkle the gelatin over the reserved 2 cups of watermelon juice.
+Sprinkle the gelatin over the reserved 2 cups of watermelon juice.
 Allow to sit for 2 minutes so that gelatin can dissolve and begin to absorb liquid, or "bloom."
 After the gelatin blooms, heat it in the microwave for 2 minutes on high, or heat gently in a small pot over low heat on the stove top, until the gelatin has completely melted into the juice and the liquid is smooth.

-step 5 Add the watermelon juice with the melted gelatin to the larger bowl of juice from Step 3.
+Add the watermelon juice with the melted gelatin to the larger bowl of juice from Step 3.
 Stir to combine.
 Gently pour the mixture over the prepared crust from Step 2 and place in the freezer for 2 hours or until the mixture is firm.
 (Alternately, place the pan in the refrigerator and allow to set for 3 to 4 hours.)

 step 6 Keep in the refrigerator until ready to serve.
 Before serving, cut the watermelon bars into squares.
 If desired, sprinkle each serving with confectioners' sugar or a dollop of whipped cream.

 To make watermelon juice, simply place the watermelon cubes in a blender or food processor and blend until smooth.
 Strain the mixture with a strainer into a bowl.
+Or, to save time, use a juicer if you have one, or buy watermelon juice at your grocery.

 Unflavored gelatin is commonly packaged in small envelopes (one or more envelopes to a box).
 Look for it in the pudding and gelatin section of your grocery store.